-Searching with a time context can also help you correlate information about events and thus aid your root-cause analysis.
-For example, you can search for data containing specified search strings that were indexed in the last 15 minutes, 1 hour, 1 day, or 7 days from your current time.
+You might want to search for keywords by providing a particular time frame for your search.
+Searching with a time context, can be useful when you want to locate events that might have occurred around a particular time frame.
+Searching with a time context can help you correlate information about events and thus aid your root-cause analysis.
+You can search for data containing specified search strings that were indexed in the last 15 minutes, 1 hour, 1 day, or 7 days from your current time.
 You can also search for data by providing a custom time range.

 The timeline chart appears, showing a summary of your search results, followed by a list of data entries that you can investigate or analyze.

 If you set a custom time for a duration that exceeds the value set in the Read from Past (#days) field when creating data collectors, you might not see any search results.

 Alternatively, you can adjust the handles on the slider under the timeline chart to select a time range and click Search.
 This helps you easily select a custom time range and see the corresponding search results.
 For more information, see Using the timeline and summarization charts.

 are searchable name=value pairs in the event data that you indexed.
 When performing a search, you normally search against raw entries of your event data.
 To make your search more accurate, you can search by using fields.
 Fields are extracted from the data files at the time of indexing.
 By default, the HOST and COLLECTOR_NAME fields are displayed on the Filters panel, under the Fields section, on the left.
 You can also add additional fields under the Fields section and then add those fields to your search criteria.
 The Filters panel can be collapsed or expanded by clicking Collapse or Expand .
 If you are unable to view the field names properly, you can manually drag the Filters panel to get a better view.